01 of 09

 Tip: Most windows are larger than a piece of poster board.
 For this project, we bought a couple of extra pieces of poster board to solve this problem.

-Basically, we needed a poster board and a half to fully cover the window.
-Cut the extra piece in half and tape it all the way down the full-sized poster board to black out the window.
+We needed one and a half poster boards to fully cover the window.
+Cut the extra piece in half and tape it down the full-sized poster board to black out the window.

 Because you will be cutting all of the poster board, go ahead and secure the sheets of poster board used to cover one window with a lot of tape.
 That way, the pieces won't shift and mess up your design while you're cutting.Continue to 4 of 9 below.